stclib/STC/docs/ccommon_api.md

 }
 // Out: 1000211 1000213 1000231 1000249 1000253 1000273 1000289 1000291 1000303 1000313
 ```
 Note that `c_flt_take()` is given as an optional argument, which makes the loop stop when it becomes false (for efficiency).
-Chaining it after `flt_prime()` instead will give same result, but the full input is processed.
+Chaining it after `isPrime()` instead will give same result, but the full input is processed.

 ### crange
 **crange** is a number sequence generator type.
 The **crange_value** type is `long long`.
 Below, *start*, *end*, *step* are type *crange_value*: